-The students on our BSc (Hons) Business Economics course take a range of interdisciplinary business and pluralist economics modules, where they learn about finance, (project) management, micro- and macroeconomics, sustainability, econometrics, heterodox methodologies, behavioural economics and debates from the history of economic thought as well as contemporary discussions around economic methodology, philosophy of economics and how various schools of thought (Post-Keynesianism, Austrian, Marxism, Institutionalism, etc.) address different economic issues and policies.
+The students on our BSc (Hons) Economics course take a range of interdisciplinary business and pluralist economics modules, where they learn about finance, (project) management, micro- and macroeconomics, sustainability, econometrics, heterodox methodologies, behavioural economics and debates from the history of economic thought as well as contemporary discussions around economic methodology, philosophy of economics and how various schools of thought (Post-Keynesianism, Austrian, Marxism, Institutionalism, etc.) address different economic issues and policies.

 Degree programmes at Anglia Ruskin University: